150 Random Facts So Interesting You’ll Say, “OMG!”

 While sharks account for about 53 bites per year, only one of those ends up being fatal.
 Cows, on the other hand (or hoof), kill around 20 people per year.

 Newborns Don’t Have Kneecaps

 This belief is only a half truth, as babies actually technically do have kneecaps when they are born.
 Those knees just aren’t hardened yet, and remain soft cartilage throughout their childhood until they eventually turn into bone.

 In Germany, People Help Toads Cross the Road

 You might not want to bring up the popular video game Frogger in Germany.
 There, they like to protect their frogs, toads, and other amphibians.
-In order to save them from harm when crossing the street, conservation organizations installed over 800 fences along popular roadways.
-Along these fences are buckets, so when they try to cross, they eventually fall into one.
+In order to save them from harm when crossing the street, conservation organizations installed more than 800 fences along popular roadways.
+Along these fences are buckets, so when they try to cross, they eventually hop into one.
 At the end of the day, wildlife conservationists collect the buckets and release frogs across the road into a nearby forest with ponds and lakes.

 Cheetahs Don’t Roar